“What doesn’t kill you makes you stronger.”

 You should actively aim not to be precious about who’s doing what.
 Nurturing the ‘we’re all in this together’ spirit is an essential factor when it comes to pushing on through hypergrowth and becoming a stable, profitable company on the other side.

-As you analyze your current team structure, consider introducing some flexibility to the roles your executive team are serving — especially if bandwidth allows.
+As you analyze your current team structure, consider introducing some flexibility to the roles your executive team is serving — especially if bandwidth allows.

 For example, your Vice President of Engineering might be able to spend some time managing the Product team if the demands of the business call for it.